 The audio is in Spanish, but the text of the English translation is below.

 In her Letter to the Three Kings on January 6, 2016, Sr. Clare wrote: “There’s a song titled, ‘¿Qué quiero mi Jesús?’
 [What Do I Want, My Jesus?].
 I would like to live what the song says.
 Can you grant me this, or do I have to speak directly with Jesus Christ and His Mother?"
 These are the lyrics from that song.
 It is a poem by Pedro Calderón de la Barca, a Spanish priest and writer from the 17th century.
 May Our Lord grant us the grace to live what the lyrics of the song ask for.

 The figure of Sr. Clare is stirring up interest every day.
 She is deceased sister who is still very alive.
 So alive, that she is in our hearts and has become a true example for us to follow.

-If you have any favors, memories or stories about Sr. Clare or any of the 5 postulants who died in Ecuador, please fill out this form or send us an email: email@example.com
+If you have any favors, memories or stories about Sr. Clare or any of the 5 postulants who died in Ecuador, please send us an email: firstname.lastname@example.org